-This verse contributes to the narrative of Solomon's reign, specifically focusing on Sacred objects for worship reflecting heavenly realities.
+This verse contributes to the narrative of Solomon's reign, specifically focusing on God's presence dwelling with His people.
 The Chronicler presents Solomon's faithfulness in temple building and worship as paradigmatic for post-exilic Israel.
 Unlike the Kings account which includes Solomon's failures, Chronicles emphasizes his positive example during his faithful years.